 this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

-Plant-based milks are made from plants like grains, beans and nuts, and are flourishing all around the world as more brands, types, and flavors reach the market.
+Plant-based milks are milks that are made from plants like grains, beans and nuts, and are flourishing all around the world as more brands, types, and flavors reach the market.

 Plant milks are great alternative milks for those looking for lactose-free, gluten-free, heart healthy low fat, and especially - cruelty-free products that don't cause animal suffering.
 But how do you choose the best plant-based milks?
 Which are the creamiest?
 The best to drink?